Print | Email

 No. The absence of profit does not determine whether copyright infringement has occurred.
 The key question is whether you have the copyright owner's permission to use the work—if you don't have permission, you are likely infringing the author’s exclusive right, provided by the Copyright Act, to produce or reproduce the work or any substantial part of the work in any form.

 The Copyright Act does provide exceptions, which allow for the use of a copyright-protected work without the owner's permission.
 One of these exceptions is "fair dealing", which may apply where the unauthorized use of the work is fair under the circumstances and is done for one of the purposes identified in the Act.
 The fair dealing purposes include research, private study, news reporting, criticism or review, education, and parody or satire.
-Determining whether the use or dealing with a work is "fair" will depend on the facts of each case and individuals should be weary of relying on these exceptions without the benefit of advice from an experienced intellectual property lawyer.
+Each category of fair dealing is generally given a broad interpretation.
+For instance, “research” is not limited solely to educational institutions, and therefore commercial research can also be considered fair dealing.

 Other exceptions to infringement include copying for "private" purposes as defined in the Copyright Act.
 Additionally, some types of organizations may be subject to exceptions; this includes exceptions for charities and non-profits, which are discussed below.